Ophelia

 Ophelia is the famous character from Shakespeare‘s poem “Hamlet”, and she is mysteriously found dead in a pond – or a small river, actually a brook.

-A cleric in Shakespeare’s poem at a certain point hints at the fact that Ophelia must have killed herself, he sings a motive with some words that recall the fact or hypothesis that if someone goes close to water and they die, it is because they threw themselves in, in short because they wanted to die.
-The cleric’s words throw Laertes, Ophelia’s brother, into rage: “Ophelia is an Angel in Heaven, and she hasn’t gone to hell.”
+A cleric in Shakespeare’s poem at a certain point hints at the fact that Ophelia must have killed herself, he sings a little tune, and the words in it recall the fact or hypothesis that if someone goes close to water and they die, it is because they threw themselves in: in short because they wanted to die.
+The cleric’s words throw Laertes, Ophelia’s brother, into rage: “Ophelia is an Angel in Heaven, and she could not have possibly done something for which she is now in hell.”

-According to The Queen Gertrude, another character from the Shakespeare’s poem, Ophelia was “incapable of her own distress”, but she died because, after having climbed on a willow tree, a brunch broke and she fell into the river and drowned.
+According to Queen Gertrude, another character from the Shakespeare’s poem, Ophelia was “incapable of her own distress”, and she died because, after having climbed on a willow tree, a brunch broke and she fell into the river.
+So it was an accident.

 How do my images connect to Ophelia?